Introduction to Cybersecurity

 Some of the key reasons to employ cybersecurity are:

-- Reputation: A security breach can expose organization's sensitive information to the outside world.
+- Reputation: A security breach can expose an organization's sensitive information to the outside world.
 This leak of confidential information hampers the company's reputation and can have long impending repercussions.

-- Organizational Policies: Adding controls over cybersecurity involves tightening organization's security policies and infrastructural usage.
+- Organizational Policies: Adding controls over cybersecurity involves tightening the organization's security policies and infrastructural usage.
 It is important for organizations to align their security policies to maximize productivity and minimize risks.

 - Expensive: A data and security breach can leave several negative reactions about the company.
 In many such cases, this has resulted in facing legal consequences and defamation of the company's image.

-A security breach can impound organization from its license to operate and in most cases, this results in incurring heavy expenses.
+A security breach can impound an organization from its license to operate and in most cases, this results in incurring heavy expenses.

-- Competitor Advantage: Investing in cybersecurity plays a key role in building a good market position and adds advantage over competitors.
+- Competitor Advantage: Investing in cybersecurity plays a key role in building a good market position and adds an advantage over competitors.
 It not only builds customer trust but also acts as a catalyst to incorporate changes faster and in sync with security policies.

-- Long-Term Failure: Past has given us several examples of company's crashing overnight owing to a security breach.
+- Long-Term Failure: Past has given us several examples of companies crashing overnight owing to a security breach.
 More than the impact of the security breach, the after-effects of the breach are difficult to deal with.

 Not only does this leave the organization in the negative limelight, but it takes organizations several months before they bounce back to normal business.
 Tightening controls post a security breach, is a complex process and cannot be implemented with immediate effect.
 This also leaves the company open to a re-attack.